Kayli/logspub/dev-python.md

   - verifiable with mypy

-## package managers
+## package/environment managers

 - pip
-  - general Python package installer
+  - general python package installer
   - can be used to install libraries or cli applications with entrypoints
 - pipx
   - pip substitute for installing cli tools